hmchen47/DataScience/Stats/ProbStatsPython/10-InequLimit.md

   + statistician
   + UIUC, Standford, MIT, Harvard
   + broadd view of statistics
-  + Chernoff bouns: Markov $\to$ Chebyshev $\to$ Chernoff
+  + Chernoff bounds: Markov $\to$ Chebyshev $\to$ Chernoff
-  + > Years ago a statistician might have claimed thst statisticians deals w/ the processing of data ... to-days statistician will be more likely to say thst statistics is concerned w/ decision making in the cade of uncertainty. -- Herman Chernoff
+  + > Years ago a statistician might have claimed that statisticians deals w/ the processing of data ... to-days statistician will be more likely to say thst statistics is concerned w/ decision making in the case of uncertainty. -- Herman Chernoff
   + Chernoff faces
     + displaying multivariate data in the shape of a human face to handle each variable differently
     + display high-dimensional data